Newpoki/poc-demo-ut/README.md

 ### **Functions**

 This is maybe the easiest case.
-A function is pure JS.
+Those functions are pure JS.
 Utils functions are meant to be re-used across the app, and must be as simple as possible, so I think it's a really good idea to get them tested.

 See `src/utils/tests/getActualDate.test.ts` to get more informations.